 - TEM 490 Field Internship

-To round out the degree, TEM students choose 15 additional hours of electives from a long and flexible list of business courses plus 6 hours of general electives from across the university.
+To round out the degree, TEM students choose 15 additional hours of upper-level business electives plus 6 hours of general electives from across the university.

 TEM Student Opportunities

 - Peter Sontag Service Excellence Award

 - Liberty Oaks Bed & Breakfast

 - WLU Office of Institutional Advancement Event Planning Internship

 - Local Internships at Oglebay Resort and Area Festivals

 - HATS, the TEM Student Organization